6 simple ways to reduce paper waste from your daily work life

 1. Think before you print

-If you are wondering how to reduce paper in the office, printing less is an obvious choice.
-For some of us, printing meeting agendas or presentations has become a habit.
+If you are wondering how to reduce paper waste in the office, printing less is an obvious choice.
+Printing meeting agendas or presentations has become a habit for some of us.
 But if we really think about it, how often are those handouts referred to again?
 You’ll find that most are left in the room or thrown away.

 In your next meeting, try adding the agenda to your Outlook invitation or emailing attendees your presentation in advance.
-Having a soft copy allows them to add notes or comments, and gives them something they can refer to later.
+Having a soft copy allows them to add notes or comments and gives them something they can refer to later.
+All documents can be stored and shared in the cloud.

 2. Take paperless notes